 Role of the Embedded PCB Capacitor in Circuit Board Design

-Mention capacitance, conductors, and dielectric capacitors to a 7th-grade science class, and you may see glazed-over expressions and hear bored sighs.
+Mention capacitance, conductors, and dielectric capacitors in PCB to a 7th-grade science class, and you may see glazed-over expressions and hear bored sighs.
 I mean, hey, sometimes I get this with adults and coworkers I’m talking to so I can’t say I’m unsympathetic to the kids, but I have to promise them that circuits and circuit boards are, truly, fascinating.
-Let's help them answer the question: why are capacitors used in printed circuit boards (PCB)?
+Let's help them answer the question: why are capacitors used in circuit boards?

 To help students visualize how PCB capacitors work, construct a simple capacitor from two sheets of aluminum foil separated by a plastic shopping bag layer.
-Then, connect the lower foil to earth ground and the negative terminal of a DC power supply and the upper foil to the power supply positive terminal.
+Then, connect the lower foil to the earth ground and the negative terminal of a DC power supply and the upper foil to the power supply positive terminal.
 Increasing the voltage caused the two aluminum foil plates to noisily attract one another.

-The PCB capacitor on circuit board designs are somewhat different than the capacitor built in a classroom.
+The PCB capacitor on circuit board designs is somewhat different than the capacitor built in a classroom.
 As we design circuit boards, knowing the properties of potential PCB capacitor types assists with planning and design.
-When working with through-hole and surface mounted designs, you can use design libraries to select PCB capacitors based on a combination of attributes that include capacitance, dielectric type, nominal value tolerance, rated voltage, and temperature coefficient.
+When working with through-hole and surface-mounted designs, you can use design libraries to select PCB capacitors based on a combination of attributes that include capacitance, dielectric type, nominal value tolerance, rated voltage, and temperature coefficient.

 Through-hole mounting (THM) has taken a backseat to surface mount technology (SMT).
-However, the process of drilling holes and securing component leads either axially or radially through the board adds value for specific applications.
-Military, aerospace and industrial applications require reliability while subjecting components to mechanical and environmental stress.
+However, the process of drilling holes and securing components leads either axially or radially through the board adds value for specific applications.
+Military, aerospace, and industrial applications require reliability while subjecting components to mechanical and environmental stress.
 THM capacitor types include non-polarized ceramic discs, silver mica, and plastic film along with polarized electrolytic and tantalum types.